Aboltusik0/IT-Step-Academy-/README.md

 # IT-Step-Academy-

-# This reprository was created to gain additional grades on https://mystat.itstep.org/main in It Step Academy
+# This reprository was created exclusively to gain additional grades in It Step Academy.
+Praise to Bekzhan Agay